Introduction to MySQL TINYINT

 that gives the following output –

 Whenever a null or zero value is put in the auto_increment column, the sequence maintained automatically inserts the value incremented by 1 from the last maximum value inserted.
 Thus, it begins by inserting 1 value.
-In case if a non-null and non-zero value is inserted in the auto_increment value, then that value is accepted and inserted in that column, and the value of the sequence is set to that value +1 for further reference.
+If a non-null and non-zero value is inserted in the auto_increment value, then that value is accepted and inserted in that column, and the sequence value is set to that value +1 for further reference.

 Let us insert some values in the table subjects using the following query –